Hamu111268/ORA_final_project/README.md

 #### DQN Loss

-The loss is calculated by Huber loss function, because this is more robust to outliers when the estimates of waiting time are very noisy.
+The loss is calculated by Huber loss function mentioned in the reference paper and Pytorch tutorial, because this is more robust to outliers when the estimates of waiting time are very noisy.

 The formula of Huber loss is shown below: